StatsGary/Youtube_MP3_downloader/README.md

     --output_dir Downloads
 ```

-This will ask you to prompt for the YouTubeDownloads.csv, or whatever you have called your file.
-It will ask you which column the YouTube URL file is contained within and finally it will ask you for a directory to store the values in `output_dir`.
+This will ask you to prompt for the YouTubeDownloads.csv using the  `dataframe_csv` parameter, or whatever you have called your file.
+It will ask you which column the YouTube URL file in the parameter `url_field` and finally it will ask you for a directory to store the values in `output_dir`.